Citrus County Communities

 It’s not surprising that Citrus County’s activities revolve around outdoor activities.
 We are a part of the Nature Coast after all.
 Learn about Citrus Counties Communities.

 In 1851, David Levy Yulee established a 5,000-acre sugar plantation on the Homosassa River, close to the current town of Homosassa.
 From that sprang an old fishing village on the Homosassa River.
-This quaint little riverside village offers many fine restaurants that serve a variety from fresh seafood, Cajun gumbo, Cuban cuisine and Smokehouse meats.
-Visitors enjoy the fine offerings of local artists’ wares, including beautiful hand thrown pottery, creative art in metal, glass, jewelry and original decor.
+This quaint little riverside village offers many fine restaurants that serve a variety of fresh seafood, Cajun gumbo, Cuban cuisine, and Smokehouse meats.
+Visitors enjoy the fine offerings of local artists’ wares, including beautiful hand made pottery, creative art in metal, glass, jewelry and original decor.

 The Dunnellon area offers a variety of eco-tourism opportunities for visitors of any age to explore.
 Both water sports, and numerous trails, and local history abound in Dunnellon for you to enjoy.

 The small-town atmosphere in Dunnellon makes for a restful break from the stress and strain of everyday pressures.
 You can feel comfortable and safe strolling around our nationally registered Historic District, through shops that sell a wide variety of gifts and antiques, as well as our other business districts.

 Dunnellon is home to the crystal clear freshwater head-springs to the Rainbow River.
 Archaeological evidence indicates that people have been using this spring for nearly 10,000 years.

 Floral City is what Florida natives lovingly call Old Florida.
 The majestic moss-draped tree-canopied the Avenue of the Oaks giving the town a laid back charm.
 Historic homes are featured through the center of town.
 Floral city is noted for its gardens, wrought iron fences, and blooming azaleas.
 It gives you a sense of a Norman Rockwell painting and old Americana.